 It was Miriam Adeney who said, “You will never be completely at home again, because part of your heart always will be elsewhere.
 That is the price you pay for the richness of loving and knowing people in more than one place.”
 As I sit here typing this with Tri Datu on my wrist and beautiful memories of my first visit to Bali, I am happy that I left a piece of my heart here.
 I spent ten days exploring various parts of the island, staying in a handful of the best luxury hotels in Bali.
-My aim was to get a first glimpse of several areas to inspire more in-depth experiences on my future visits to the idyllic island.
+My aim was to get the first glimpse of several areas to inspire more in-depth experiences on my future visits to the idyllic island.

 Getting to Bali

 I arrived easily by plane from Bangkok where I was finishing a trip in Thailand.
 The Ngurah Rai International Airport is easily accessible and central to heading in all directions on the island of Bali.
 You can easily taxi to Kuta, Seminyak and Ubud from here and I relied on taxis and personal drivers for my entire visit.

 Bicycles, fast boats and mopeds are the main modes of transportation on Bali, I found it very easy to transfer from place to place and my only caution is to allow extra time for traffic and temple ceremonies which happen often an unexpected and cause delays and complete stand-stills.

 You will receive a Visa on Arrival (VoA) when you arrive and you do not need an additional visa if you are visiting less than 30 days (check your own country’s requirements before leaving home).

 5 of the Best Luxury Hotels in Bali